This section describes the characteristics and operation of all connectors on the XT244 and XT1144.

 The 3.5mm serial port has the following configuration (from the perspective of the player):

 - Sleeve: Ground

-BrightSign players are DTE devices, so communication with another DTE device that uses a 3.5mm port would require a null-modem cable or converter that transposes the TX/RX signals.
-If the device communicating with the player uses a DE9 serial port, the serial cable should be wired as shown in the following diagram:
+BrightSign players are DCE devices, so communication with another DCE device that uses a 3.5mm port would require a null-modem cable or converter that transposes the TX/RX signals.
+If the device communicating with the player is a DTE device with a DE9 serial port (performing asynchronous transmission), the serial cable should be wired as shown in the following diagram:

 The XT244 and XT1144 have a 12-pin GPIO switch and LED connector, which allows the player to control external LEDs or other devices requiring 24mA of current or less.

 The GPIO port is a standard design manufactured by Phoenix Contact, Wurth Electronics, and others.
 Pluggable GPIO terminal blocks can be inserted into the GPIO connector to make bare-wire contacts (see here for an example part).
 These terminal blocks can be purchased from the BrightSign Store.
 If you wish to source your own terminal blocks, make sure to use 4-pin or 6-pin blocks (12-pin blocks are extremely difficult to remove from the GPIO port).